-Norman Conquest of England of 1066.
-The Cerville family lived in Northumberland.
-The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carvile, Normandy.
+Cerville is a name whose history on English soil dates back to the wave of migration that followed the Norman Conquest of England of 1066.
+The Cerville family lived in Norfolk.
+The name is taken from the family's place of residence prior to the Norman Conquest of England in 1066, in Carville, Normandy.

 Early Origins of the Cerville family